Psittacanthus schiedeanus

-Psittacanthus schiedeanus (Schltdl. & Cham.)
-G.Don is a species of Neotropical mistletoe in the family Loranthaceae, which is native to Panama, Costa Rica, Honduras and Mexico.
+Psittacanthus schiedeanus is a species of Neotropical mistletoe in the family Loranthaceae, which is native to Panama, Costa Rica, Honduras and Mexico.

 Description

 Psittacanthus schiedeanus is a hemiparasite growing to 1–2 m with quadrangular stems which are flattened at the nodes.
 The haustorium is large.
 The bluish-green leaves are asymmetric and about 20 cm long and 8 cm wide, with stout petioles and pinnate venation.
 The inflorescence is terminal.
 The fruit is a berry.
 Its most remarkable feature is its seeds, which have up to twelve cotyledons (the most of any dicot, almost all of which have two; the source of the class name).

 Hosts

 The most common hosts are oaks (Quercus species) and other hardwoods.
 Other hosts are the conifers Pinus leiophylla, P. montezumae, P. teocote and P. oocarpa.
 This species causes significant damage to pine forests used for harvesting wood.
 However, despite being a damaging parasite of conifers, it is important for medicine and wildlife.